 - Section 1.
 Chapter 289 of NRS is hereby amended by adding thereto the provisions set forth as sections 2, 3 and 4 of this act. - Sec.
 2. 1.
 An investigation of a peace officer may be conducted in response to a complaint or allegation that the peace officer has engaged in activities which could result in punitive action. - 2.
-After the conclusion of the investigation: - (a) If the investigation causes a law enforcement agency to impose punitive action against the peace officer who was the subject of the investigation and the peace officer has received notice of the imposition of the punitive action, the peace officer or a representative authorized by the peace officer may review any administrative file maintained by the law enforcement agency relating to the investigation, including any recordings, notes, transcripts of interviews and documents. - (b) If, pursuant to a policy of a law enforcement agency or a labor agreement, the record of the investigation or the imposition of punitive action is subject to being removed from any administrative file relating to the peace officer maintained by the law enforcement agency, the law enforcement agency shall not keep or make a record of the investigation or the imposition of punitive action after the record is required to be removed from the administrative file. - Sec.
-3. Evidence obtained in violation of a provision of this section, NRS 289.010 to 289.120, inclusive, and section 2 of this act must not be used in an administrative proceeding or civil action against a peace officer. - Sec.
-4. 1.
-Except as otherwise provided in subsection 2, the home address and any photograph of a peace officer are not public information and are confidential.
+After the conclusion of the investigation: - (a) If the investigation causes a law enforcement agency to impose punitive action against the peace officer who was the subject of the investigation and the peace officer has received notice of the imposition of the punitive action, the peace officer or a representative authorized by the peace officer may, except as otherwise prohibited by federal or state law, review any administrative or investigative file maintained by the law enforcement agency relating to the investigation, including any recordings, notes, transcripts of interviews and documents. - (b) If, pursuant to a policy of a law enforcement agency or a labor agreement, the record of the investigation or the imposition of punitive action is subject to being removed from any administrative file relating to the peace officer maintained by the law enforcement agency, the law enforcement agency shall not.

+except as otherwise required by federal or state law, keep or make a record of the investigation or the imposition of punitive action after the record is required to be removed from the administrative file.